 There is only one Government that controls everything on earth.
 It’s the Government of Christ.

 “Of the increase of His government and peace there shall be no end, upon the throne of David, and upon his kingdom, to order it, and to establish it with judgment and with justice from henceforth even for ever.
 The zeal of the LORD of hosts will perform this.”
 Isaiah 9: 7

-True Christians cannot be by any stretch of the imagination wrongdoers or evildoers.
-But as Christ’s Ambassadors on earth, God has ordered His people to follow and obey the laws of the various countries in which they temporarily live.
+True Christians cannot be by any stretch of the imagination wrongdoers or evildoers; but, because Christians are Christ’s Ambassadors on earth, God has ordered His people to follow and obey the laws of the various countries in which they temporarily live.

 “We must obey God rather than human beings!”
 Acts 5:9

 For example, if a Christian is asked to go kill in the name of the State in some godforsaken war, this would obviously contradict God’s commands.

 “Thou shall not kill.”
 Exodus 20:13

 “They will beat their swords into plowshares and their spears into pruning hooks.”
 Isaiah 2:4

 “Then Jesus said to him, ‘Put your sword back into its place; for all those who take up the sword shall perish by the sword.’ ” Matthew 26: 52

 Consequently, insofar as man-made laws of Governing Authorities do not violate God’s biblical laws, Christians comply.